CudaText-addons/cuda_complete_from_text/readme/readme.txt

-Plugin for CudaText.
+plugin for CudaText.
-handles auto-complete command (Ctrl+Space). gives completion listbox with list of words from current file, which start with the current word (before caret). eg, if you typed "ri", it may give "riddle", "righter" etc.
+handles auto-complete command (Ctrl+Space). gives completion listbox with words from current document, which start with the current word (under caret). e.g. if you typed "ri", it may give "riddle", "righter" etc.

-plugin has options:
-- minimal word len (words of smaller len won't show in list)
+plugin has options in the config file, call menu item "Options / Settings-pligins / Complete From Text":

 - lexers list (for which to work), specify none-lexer as '-'
+- minimal word length (words of smaller length won't show in list)
 - case-sensitive

-to edit options, open plugin's source (by Addon Manager) and options are at the top of __init__.py.
+plugin respects CudaText option "nonword_chars", so for example it can find names with $ (if $ is added to "nonword_chars").

-Author: Alexey (CudaText)
+Author: Alexey Torgashin (CudaText)
 License: MIT